RChrHill/grid-benchmark/Readme.md

 command accepts any Grid flag (see the complete list with `--help`), as well as a `--json-out <file>` flag to save the measurement results in JSON to `<file>`.
 The benchmarks are performed on a fixed set of problem sizes, and the Grid flag `--grid` will be ignored.
+The *Floating-point performace* benchmark can run on additional larger problems sizes as detailed in its subsection.

 The resulting metrics are as follows.
-All data-size units are in base 2 (i.e. 1 kB = 1024 B).
+All data-size units are in base 2 (i.e. 1 kB = 1024 B) and flops are given in base 10 (i.e. 1 kB = 1000 B).

 *Memory bandwidth*

 One sub-benchmark measures the memory bandwidth using a lattice version of the `axpy` BLAS routine, similar to the STREAM benchmark.
+This benchmark can be disabled with the `--no-benchmark-memory` CLI argument.
 The JSON entries under `"axpy"` have the form:
 ```json
 {
   "GBps": 215.80653375861607,   // bandwidth in GB/s/node